modulargaming/modulargaming/README.md

 ### Step 3: Import database

-Run the command ./minion migrations:run
+* On UNIX run the command ./minion migrations:run
+* On Windows run the command php minion migrations:run

 ### Step 4: Configuration of modulargaming